albertattard/java-boot-camp/docs/11-collections/03-sets.md

 }
 ```

-The `Point` class does not implement the `Comparable` interface, thus this type of object does not provide natural ordering.
-A comparator needs to be provided to the `TreeSet` to be able to work with the `Point` class.
+The [`Point`](https://docs.oracle.com/en/java/javase/14/docs/api/java.desktop/java/awt/Point.html) class does not implement the `Comparable` interface, thus this type of object does not provide natural ordering.
+A `Comparator` needs to be provided to the `TreeSet` to be able to work with the `Point` class, as shown in the following example.

 ```java
 package demo;